Charlie and the Chocolate Factory (franchise): Willy Wonka & the Chocolate Factory (1971)

 Willy Wonka & the Chocolate Factory is a 1971 musical film adaptation of the 1964 novel Charlie and the Chocolate Factory by Roald Dahl.
 It was directed by Mel Stuart and starred Gene Wilder as Wonka.
 The film tells the story of Charlie Bucket as he receives a golden ticket and visits Willy Wonka's chocolate factory with four other children from around the world.
 Filming took place in Munich in 1970, and the film was released on 30 June 1971.
-It received positive reviews, but it was a box office disappointment despite the fact that it recouped its budget.
-However, it developed into a cult film due to its repeated television airings and home video sales.
+It received positive reviews, but was a box office disappointment despite the fact that it recouped its budget.
+It, however, developed into a cult film due to its repeated television airings and home video sales.
 In 1972 the film received an Academy Award nomination for Best Original Score.

 Charlie and the Chocolate Factory (2005)

 Charlie and the Chocolate Factory is a 2005 film adaptation of the 1964 novel of the same name by Roald Dahl.
 The film was directed by Tim Burton.
 The film stars Freddie Highmore as Charlie Bucket and Johnny Depp as Willy Wonka.
 The storyline concerns Charlie, who takes a tour he has won, led by Wonka, through the most magnificent chocolate factory in the world.
 Development for another adaptation of Charlie and the Chocolate Factory, filmed previously as Willy Wonka & the Chocolate Factory, began in 1991, 20 years after the first film version, which resulted in Warner Bros.
 Pictures providing the Dahl Estate with total artistic control.
 Prior to Burton's involvement, directors such as Gary Ross, Rob Minkoff, Martin Scorsese and Tom Shadyac had been involved, while Warner Bros. either considered or discussed the role of Willy Wonka with Nicolas Cage, Jim Carrey, Michael Keaton, Brad Pitt, Will Smith and Adam Sandler.
 Burton immediately brought regular collaborators Johnny Depp and Danny Elfman aboard.
 Charlie and the Chocolate Factory represents the first time since The Nightmare Before Christmas that Elfman contributed to the film score using written songs and his vocals.
 Filming took place from June to December 2004 at Pinewood Studios in the United Kingdom, where Burton avoided using digital effects as much as possible.
 Charlie and the Chocolate Factory was released to critical praise and was a box office success, grossing approximately US$475 million worldwide.